RakhithJK/dotnet-vscode-csharp-wiki/Troubleshooting:-'The-.NET-Core-SDK-cannot-be-located.'-errors.md

 ## General troubleshooting steps on Windows

+First, as mentioned above, if you installed the .NET SDK since you last rebooted Windows, you might start by just rebooting to see if that fixes things.

-The first step in troubleshooting this problem is to see if this problem also happens is a command prompt:
+Otherwise, you can start troubleshooting this problem is to see if this problem also happens is a command prompt:

 * Start a command prompt:
     * Hit `WinKey+R` to bring up the Windows run dialog